upendrak/quotes/README.md

 ---

+> Learn from yesterday, live for today, hope for tomorrow.
+The important thing is not to stop questioning.

+ALbert Einstein

+---

 > I carefully described to Huxley the shooting of the pollinia in Catasetum, and received for an answer, 'Do you really think I can believe all that?

 Charles Darwin